Crypto Adoption Around the World: Peru

 In 2012, Peru enacted Law No. 29985, which regulates electronic money to promote financial inclusion.
 However, this law does not specifically address cryptocurrencies, leaving a gap in the regulatory framework.

-The Superintendence of Banking, Insurance, and Private Pension Fund Administrators (Superintendencia de Banca, Seguros y AFP, SBS) oversees financial institutions in Peru but has not issued specific cryptocurrency regulations.
+The Superintendence of Banking, Insurance, and Private Pension Fund Administrators (Superintendencia de Banca, Seguros y AFP, SBS) oversees financial institutions in Peru.
+While the SBS has not issued specific cryptocurrency regulations, it authorized BCP’s Criptococos pilot in 2025, marking a significant regulatory milestone.

-In recent years, the BCRP has been exploring the potential of a Central Bank Digital Currency (CBDC) to promote digital payments and enhance financial inclusion.
+The BCRP has been exploring the potential of a Central Bank Digital Currency (CBDC) to promote digital payments and enhance financial inclusion.
+In April 2024, the BCRP launched a CBDC pilot program targeting locations without widespread banking services, demonstrating recognition of the growing importance of digital currencies.

 Regulations for Virtual Asset Service Providers (VASPs)

-Recently, Peru implemented regulations for Virtual Asset Service Providers (VASPs), such as cryptocurrency exchanges and wallet providers.
-These entities are now subject to anti-money laundering (AML) and counter-terrorism financing (CTF) requirements.
+Peru implemented regulations for Virtual Asset Service Providers (VASPs) under Supreme Decree No. 006-2023-JUS, which became effective in August 2024.
+These entities, such as cryptocurrency exchanges and wallet providers, are now subject to anti-money laundering (AML) and counter-terrorism financing (CTF) requirements.

 Taxation of Cryptocurrency